ForwardStory/forwardstory.github.io/_pages/home.md

   <h2>What I Can Do for You</h2>

   <p>
-    I work with organizations, teams, and individuals to clarify your communication goals and develop a strategy that gets you where you want to go.
+    I work with organizations, teams, and individuals to clarify communication goals and develop a strategy that gets you where you want to go.
 When you bring me in, I’ll assess what’s working, identify the gaps, and deliver a tailored package of messaging, content, and tools that help you reach your goals — clearly, effectively, and with your audience in mind.
   </p>

   <details class="expander" id="services-expander">